 For local distances such as other resorts and malls, and between these and Varadero city the best way is to get on the tourist double decker bus for 5 CUC for a full day ticket, ride any time as much as you like.

 While it is true the hotel choice is quite huge, it is also unfortunate any 4* or 5* resort property with nice facilities will set your costs dramatically high.
 Also a bit more complicated is which website to search for your hotel, since most of the american search engines do not have Cuba on offer (yeah the embargo…).
-So while I would normally recommend you to check some of our preferred sites such as Hotels.com, Booking.com, Expedia, Otel.com, Agoda, Opodo, Hotels Click, LateRooms or Ebookers; in Cuba it does not really work too good.
+So while I would normally recommend you to check some of our preferred sites such as Hotels.com, Booking.com, Expedia, Otel.com, Agoda, Opodo, LateRooms or Ebookers; in Cuba it does not really work too good.
 Most of these sites will not offer any results in Cuba.
-Try the respective European sites instead if needed be, and run a search in Trivago and continue from the results there.
-A good site I was transferred with the best deals including a complimentary transfer from the airport to the hotel (only if international flights, not domestic) is Gala Hotels.
-We never used it before, but it turned out to be our salvation for the main bases we had in Cuba: Havana, Varadero and Santiago de Cuba; plus they offer you a 3% cashback of your total booking cost to use on future bookings.
+Try the respective European sites instead if needed be, and run for example a search in Trivago and continue from the results page there.
+A good site I was transferred with the best deals including a complimentary transfer from the airport to the hotel (only if international flights, not domestic) is Gala Hotels, while a trustful and very experienced tour operator such as TUI does also provide one of the best selection of hotels straightforward.

 We stayed at the Melia Las Antillas, in Autopista Sur, Carretera Las Morlas, km 14.
 To resume, this is towards the northeastern of Varadero’s strip, right by the beachfront.
 One of the top resorts and also one of the largest.
 The facilities were great and beautiful, with big landscaped lakes and pools in between greenery and nice decoration.
 The rooms in the other hand, a bit dated, could do with a better cleaning and better care altogether, but considering the horrible reviews even at the top 5* resorts, this is something you must bear in mind before coming not just to Varadero but anywhere in Cuba.
 The standards are lower, and one cannot simply expect all to be fine and work good.
 Cuba is still suffering the consequences of so many years of isolation after the Revolution, and the USA embargo does not help either.
 Every staff member was super friendly and professional; the restaurant choice very lager with huge options at any time of the day, even at night, and so the plenty of bars serving any drink.